greenone092/greenone092.github.io/_posts/2020-8-16-Misconceptions-about-error-correction-in-coding-theory.md

 # Error correction is done constantly

-One may assume that we first "detect" an error, then we "correct" the error.
-However if you look closely at the decoding function, all we really did was to assume what the error was going to be.

-More importantly, we apply the decoding function to **every** encoded message that we receive.
-Even if we know that the channel is perfect and free of any noise, we still have to apply the decoding function.
-In a way, error correction is not something that we do only when we "know" or "see" that something's wrong.
-It's not an emergency button.

-# The code is independent of the noise of the channel
+In this example, the decoding function is applied universally to all encoded messages that we receive.
+We never explicitly attempted to detect any errors.
+In a way, error correction is only one of the possible consequences of decoding the message.

-Throughout coding theory, we are never explicitly concerned about the channel noise level.
-In a way, coding theory always works around an artificial assumption.
-For this example, this code works perfectly when it's assumed that there's a maximum of 1 non-zero bit in the error for every message (3 bits).
-Whether that condition is actually satisified or how we detect the channel noise level is beyond the code.

 # The decoding function is a function.